Ovarian Cyst Removal—Laparoscopic Surgery

 Leading up to the surgery:

-The doctor will make a small incision just below the navel.
-Next, the doctor will insert a laparoscope.
+A small incision will be made just below the navel.
+Next, a laparoscope will be inserted.
 This is a thin tube with a camera on the end.
 To allow the doctor to better view the organs, carbon dioxide gas will be pumped into the abdomen.
 The laparoscope will be used to locate the cyst.
-Once found, the doctor will make one or two more incisions.
-Surgical tools will be inserted to remove the cyst.
-The doctor may remove tissue for testing.
+When it is found, one or two more incisions will be made.
+Surgical instruments will be inserted to remove the cyst.
+Tissue may be removed for testing.
 If cancer is found, both ovaries may need to be removed.
-Once the cyst is removed, the doctor will remove the tools.
+After the cyst is removed, the instruments will be removed.
 The incision area will be closed with stitches or staples.

 In some cases, the doctor may switch to an open surgery.
-He will make a large incision in the abdomen to do the surgery.
+A larger incision will be made in the abdomen to do the surgery.

 You may stay overnight, or you may be able to leave the hospital the same day as your surgery.